adorsys/didcomm-mediator-rs/mediator-server/docs/dic.md

 ## Structure of a DDIC

 In the same stream, we can allow a DIC holder to delegate some capabilities to another agent by producing a DDIC for that agent.
 A DDIC is a **Verifiable Credential (VC)** produced by the DIC holder, that contains the **Encrypted Original DIC**.
-The DDIC discloses no information on the content of the DIC, but allow the cloud agent to reception command from delegated agents.
+The DDIC discloses no information on the content of the DIC, but allows the cloud agent to reception command from delegated agents.

 ## Sample Cloud Agent DID